 The role of Forum members is to:

-Forum members were sought from people with a broad range of perspectives and experiences including:
+In 2013 our forum members were sought from people with a broad range of perspectives and experiences including:

 New members were elected for the 2012-2014 funding period.
 Forum members meet regularly, both face-to-face and via teleconference.

 "I am 17 years old and currently in grade 11.
 I hope to be accepted into a Certificate III in Aged Care for next year to help me get a kick start into nursing courses when I graduate from school.
 I have a parent with a mental illness."

 "I am an adult child of two parents with mental illness.
 My younger brothers have also suffered with mental health issues.
 I have recently gotten involved with COPMI and hope to contribute as much as I can using the experiences I have had throughout my life to help those in similar situations."

 "I am a mother of two children and experienced post-natal depression after both of my children were born.
 I also grew up with both parents having mental health issues, along with my grandmother and aunty having depression and anxiety.
 I believe that growing up with these key people played a large part in my personality and coping tools for life.
 I believe that if we can improve life for a child this can only be a benefit to everyone, especially the child.
 COPMI is about changing the vlaue of the child for the better and strengthening the family unit, no matter what it looks like."

 "Hi, I have been a carer for my wife and we had four children aged between 10 and 16 years when our journey began.
 I have worked as a Family/Carer Support Worker and am part of the MHCA National Consumer and Carer Register serving on a number of national committees.
 I have also run young carer programs in my local area.
 I am passionate about mental health reform and in particular carer supports and recognition of the legitimate role of young carers."